-Acclaimed documentary photographer and filmmaker Lauren Greenfield is considered a preeminent chronicler of youth culture, gender, and consumerism.
-Her clients range from Always, Chevy, Gatorade, Liberty Mutual, and American Express to The New York Times Magazine, W, Marie Claire, GQ, Elle, and New York.
+Acclaimed documentary photographer and filmmaker Lauren Greenfield is a preeminent chronicler of youth culture, gender, and consumerism.
+Her clients range from Always, Chevy, Toyota, Gatorade, Liberty Mutual, and American Express.
 In 2014, #likeagirl, a short video she directed for Always, went viral, won a long list of awards, including an Emmy, and ignited an online debate about the subtle ways in which women and girls are undermined.

 In 2012, Lauren’s first feature-length film, The Queen of Versailles, debuted in theaters, having won the Best Director Award in the U.S. Documentary Competition at Sundance.
 The movie went on to box office success and critical acclaim, including receiving nominations for Best Documentary by the Directors Guild, the International Documentary Association, Critics Choice, and the London Critics Circle Film Awards.
 The film was also on more than 45 top 10 lists in the U.S. and the U.K.